 - Spear-heading of initiatives to educate citizens about asset management and protection

-Novel delivery of initiatives or policies that enhance the bank’s products and services by providing innovative technological solutions for market needs.
+The bank which receives the Award in this category would have shown in its submission novel delivery of initiatives or policies that enhance the bank’s products and services by providing innovative technological solutions for market needs.
+This could include:

 - Use of digital channels to enhance customer experience

 All commercial banks operating in the ECCU region that are licensed under the Banking Act are eligible to submit entries for the ECCU Bank of the Year Awards regardless of size, location or ownership.

 - Entry to the ECCU Bank of the Year Awards is free via an online entry portal which will be provided by the ECCB.

 - Each submission must be completed in a separate online entry form.
 If you are entering more than one award category, you will need to complete one online form for each award.

 - All details submitted, including those of references, will be held in strictest confidence.